-National professional credentials must be current in order to be awarded CCAF technical credit.
-Enlisted Airmen and Guardians who have allowed his/her credential(s) to expire or elapse are no longer certified or hold that credential.
+Credentials must be current in order to be awarded CCAF academic credit.
+Enlisted Airmen and Guardians who have allowed an awarded credential(s) to expire or lapse are no longer credentialed.
 An expired credential is no longer valid and the person may no longer exercise the privileges granted of that credential.
-CCAF will not load national professional credentials to student records and award technical credit if the credential has expired or lapsed.
+CCAF will not load national professional credentials to a student record, nor award credit, if the credential has expired or lapsed.